lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Profile: SCHC offers variations in the way it is operated, with a number of parameters listed in {{SCHCParams}}.
   A Profile indicates a particular setting of all these parameters.
-  Both ends of a SCHC session must be provisioned with the same profile information and with the same set of Rules before the session starts, so that there is no ambiguity in how they expect to communicate.
+  Both ends of a SCHC session must be provisioned with the same Profile information and with the same set of Rules before the session starts, so that there is no ambiguity in how they expect to communicate.

 * Rule: A set of header field values.